 Moist, dark environments are the perfect place for germs and bacteria to thrive, and after going to the effort of cleaning your bin, the last thing you want is to attract more germs.
 Ensure that you let your bin dry thorough before being used.
 This can be done by turning your bin upside down, resting one edge on a step or something similar.
 This allows the bin to remain open with any excess water draining out.
 Alternatively, on a hot sunny day, you can just leave it outside, with the lid open, to air dry.

-To find out more and to speak to a member of our team, please get in touch on 01280 878420 or through our online contact form.
+If you’re a commercial business, cleaning every wheelie bin may not be an effective solution.
+So, you may prefer to use our wheelie bin services, where you’ll be guaranteed a clean bin replacement on collection.
+For more information, speak to a member of our team, please get in touch on 01280 878420 or through our online contact form.

 Browse More Articles